canonical/kernel-docs/docs/how-to/respin.md

 ```text
 cranky rmadison <handle>
 ```
+(If there are multiple entries for -proposed, use the one with the highest version number.)

 In `linux-main/`, ensure `HEAD` is on the tag of the kernel in -proposed (the output of `cranky rmadison`).